feature-hub/feature-hub/docs/getting-started/demos.md

 The [TodoMVC demo][todomvc-demo-src] is a partial implementation of the [TodoMVC project][todomvc.com].
-Although micro frontends wouldn't and shouldn't really be used for such a small web application, this still demonstrates how a web appplication can be composed of multiple Feature Apps that share state through Feature Services.
+Although micro frontends wouldn't and shouldn't really be used for such a small web application, this still demonstrates how a web application can be composed of multiple Feature Apps that share state through Feature Services.

 In this case the app is sliced into three Feature Apps that are deployed